pablodecm/phd_thesis/src/101_chapter_1.md

 by reviewing the basic formalism of quantum field theories and incrementally building on it do describe the characteristics of both the strong and electroweak interactions that give rise to the diverse interactions dynamics of relevance in particle physics experiments.
+The mentioned review is heavily inspired by standard bibliographical references on the topic [@Peskin:257493; @mandl2010quantum], and which are recommended directly for a more detailed survey on the subject.

 ### Essentials of Quantum Field Theory {#sec:qft_basics}